Kriechi/NESTER/README.md

 # NESTER
 Simple script to lay parts out flat in Fusion 360.
 This is not an "official" app, rather something I have been working on as a hobby.
-It is specifically useful for use with a CNC Router.
+It is specifically useful for use with a CNC Router, Laser Cutter, or other 2D manufacturing techniques.
 I use it to take all of the parts in a design and ley them out flat.

 ![Nester Cover](./Nester_Cover.png)